 There can be push back from some team members who see the concept as an unnecessary additional step.
 However, it is worth persisting as the quality of the final full protocol tends to be much higher.
-Review teams find it much easier to buy-in to key ideas and navigate past dead ends without additional regulatory nuances, clinical considerations and required duplication.
+Review teams find it much easier to buy-in to key ideas and navigate past dead ends.
 Teams eventually accept the benefits associated with this approach.